bitifet/xs2jiter/README.md

 [converting-between-xml-and-json.html](http://www.xml.com/pub/a/2006/05/31/converting-between-xml-and-json.html)

-> **NOTE:** The only change I did was adding a "@" attribute at tot level of each object
+> **NOTE:** The only change I did was adding a "@" attribute at tot level of
-> with the tag name.
-This way, even XMLs with mixed tag types can be parsed
+> each object with the tag name.
+This way, even XMLs with mixed tag types can
-> distinguishing each tag type.
+> be parsed distinguishing each tag type.
+In case of arrays, it is created as
+> non enumerable property to not broke its behaviour.